Where does your rope come from?

 [image: recycled cotton 3mm made in Barcelona, Spain]

 Macrame has become something of a mainstream craft movement.
-And in a short space of time, lots more rope sellers have appeared, and collectively we are importing tonnes of cotton (mostly from the same few factories overseas) and entering it into a marketplace with its own macrame-speak.
+And in a short space of time, lots more rope sellers have appeared, macrame supplier and macrame maker is the new home-business-hobby, and collectively the country is importing tonnes of cotton (mostly from the same few factories overseas) and entering it into a marketplace with its own macrame-speak-lingo.
 So it’s not surprising that when some claim to be ethical, others jump on board.
-It happens all the time across retail sectors, and might to some degree be expected but I want to say a little more on that because I’m not OK with what’s happening, and in 2019 we need to be better than this.
+It happens all the time across retail sectors, and might to some degree be expected but I want to say a little more on that because I’m not OK with what’s happening, and in 2019 and now 2020 - we need to be better than this.

 [image: 130ply recycled cotton and recycled cotton/linen blend 120m.
 The volume of cotton per roll is the equivalent to several items of clothing]

 Greenwashing - yes.
 It’s happening here, in the local macrame cotton rope market.
 It’s true, cotton is natural and biodegradable but so is photocopy paper and that doesn’t make it inherently good for the planet!
 We don’t need to detail the facts about cotton - or do we?
 Cotton is the most water- hungry crop on earth.
 Covering 2.4% of all cultivated land, it uses 6% of the worlds pesticides and 16% of all insecticides .
 Broadly speaking, cotton farming keeps a lot of people in poverty, and the pollution from sprays and chemical dyes makes many more sick.
 So when you begin making any sort of virtuous claims, you had better have some solid basis for distinguishing it from conventional cotton.